 Roxanne Assoulin’s ‘Sport’ bracelets are strung with a combination of gold-tone and enamel beads in pretty pastel tones that complement each other so well.
 The elasticated bands make them easy to slip on and off, so you can experiment with multiple styling options.
 They’re cheap, they’re cheerful, and they’re sweet as candy!

 The elegant, natural fibre that comes from these sustainable leaves has been popularised in fashion accessories such as handbags.
 But now, you can see how gorgeous raffia looks in jewelry too!

 The Royal Raffia Earrings from the Noonday Collection provide a great example of what I’m talking about.
 They give a posh nonchalance to any woman wearing them.

-This female ornament has quite a long history (it can be traced back around 4000 years in India), and today we all associate it to the seductive belly dancing in the Middle East.
+This female ornament has quite a long history (it can be traced back around 4000 years in India).
+Today, most people associate it with the seductive belly dancers of the Middle East.

 However, belly chains haven’t often trended in the Western world – until now, that is!
 Worn with shorts and crop tops or bikinis, they really enhance a woman’s feminine curves.

 Though you can find them made from multiple materials, we recommend all natural ones, like these handmade waist beads crafted in Africa, below.

 Image credit here.